 TE Insights on Technology Trends

 Connecting People to the Cloud – and Each Other.
-All around the world, people are migrating to cities.
-In response, municipalities, internet providers, and hyperscale data centers are relying on advanced connectivity to efficiently manage the technology required to operate the services crucial to competing globally.
+People everywhere increasingly rely on connectivity solutions to stay connected, productive, and informed.
+Today, municipalities, distribution companies, internet providers, and hyperscale data centers are using advanced connectivity to efficiently manage the technology required to operate the services crucial to competing globally and essential to sustaining the well-being of communities around the world.

-Driving this evolution are innovative connectivity solutions for collecting data, distributing power, transmitting signals and enabling higher level control in emerging applications.
-These solutions – from custom antennas and sealed connectors to lightweight cabling and multi-property sensors – are transforming traditional infrastructure into smart infrastructure: with intelligent street lighting and buildings, on-demand transit systems, and real-time smart meters – for public parking, home utilities, personal devices.
+Driving this evolution are innovative connectivity solutions for collecting data, distributing power, and transmitting signals.
+These solutions are making possible more robust data networks and reliable performance in critical services and emerging applications.
+From custom antennas and sealed connectors to lightweight cabling and multi-property sensors, TE solutions are helping transform traditional technology into smart infrastructures: with intelligent street lighting and buildings, on-demand transit systems, and real-time smart meters – for public parking, home utilities, personal devices.

 At TE, we make the connectivity solutions enabling public and private organizations to connect, accelerate, and protect the flow of data, power, and signal – in communications and energy systems – across cities and regions.